jacott/node-pg-libpq/README.md

 Returns a connection `client` to the database. `conninfo` is an optional string; see [libpq - Connection strings](https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING) for details.

-If a callback function is supplied it is called with the database connection `client` if successful otherwise `err` explains why the connection failed.
+If a callback function is supplied it is called with the database connection `client` if successful;
+otherwise `err` explains why the connection failed.

 #### `client.finish()`